 Through the SAIL partnership, funders commit to using a joint application process for nonprofit organizations seeking grant support to add or enhance consistent academic components to summer youth programs.

 The Schools Foundation and the Community Foundation are partnering to provide backbone support for this collective impact project.
-The three SAIL pilot program sites for summer 2017 include the following:
+The six SAIL program sites for summer 2018 include the following:

 - Heart of the Valley YMCA’s BELL Power Scholars Academy and Y Readers Programs, in collaboration with The C.A.R.E.
 Center, located at Madison County Elementary School

-- Madison City School’s English Learner SAIL Program, in collaboration with Better Basics, the University of Alabama in Huntsville, and Athens State University, located at Madison Elementary School
+- Madison City Schools’ English Learner SAIL Program, in collaboration with Heart of the Valley YMCA, located at Madison Elementary School

-- Village of Promise’s Freedom School, in collaboration with Huntsville City Schools, located at Highlands Elementary School
+- Village of Promise’s Freedom School, in collaboration with the Children's Defense Fund, located at Sonnie Hereford Elementary School